By Tim Spiess

 So, it is quite clear that to be "objective" means to not be influenced or biased by emotions or subjective personal beliefs.
 An example of a subjective personal belief would be, "I think pizza is the best food" or "I think that flower is beautiful" or "I think men are stupid".

-(Regarding my personal beliefs, if I address the issue of homosexuality, I will almost always lead that brief discussion with saying how homosexual people are people just like everyone else; that many have been wrongfully and shamefully treated; and that they are due respect and dignity just like everyone else.
+(Regarding my personal beliefs, if I address the issue of homosexuality, I will almost always lead that brief discussion with saying how homosexual people are people just like everyone else; that many have been wrongfully and shamefully treated; and that they are due respect and dignity just like everyone else if they behave publically in a way that warrants respect and dignity.
 I have made it clear that to truly discriminate (unjustifiably treat someone in an unfair way) against anyone is wrong.
 I have made it clear that anyone who has hatred or animosity towards others is wrong.)

 When moral relativists - like the staff at Outschool who demanded I be thrown off the platform - say that I was "not fully objective", what THEY MEAN by that is that I did not adequately present both or multiple sides of an issue.
 They are not claiming that I was overly influenced by my personal feelings or opinions (because that is the mindset in which relativists 'live' so to speak), which is what it means to lack objectivity.

 So, for example, if I assert that the FACTS support that 'the vast majority of people are either male or female', that would be a "non-objective" statement to many relativists.
 The relativist insists that I must also state that 'some people believe themselves to be genders which do not align with their sex', and if I don't state that, then I am not being "objective", or worse, I am being "discriminatory".
 That is an irrational position for the following reason.